tudelft3d/geo2020/faq/index.md

 Two options:

   1. you like one MSc Geomatics staff and like her/his area of research?
 Contact directly that person to discuss a topic.
-  2. have a look at the [potential topics]({{ "/potentialtopics/" | prepend: site.baseurl }}) offered and contact directly the person listed as daily supervisor and/or graduation professor.
+  2. have a look at the [potential topics]({{ "/potentialtopics/" | prepend: site.baseurl }}) offered and contact directly the person(s) listed.

 - - -

 #### Can I pick as First Mentor someone from another faculty?

-No. Your first mentor, who also acts as daily supervisor, must be a staff of the Faculty of Architecture involved in the Geomatics programme.
+No. Your first mentor, who also acts as your daily supervisor, must be a staff of the Faculty of Architecture involved in the Geomatics programme.

 Your second mentor can however be any staff of the TU Delft.
-And at least of the 2 mentors should hold a PhD degree.
+Notice that at least one of the two mentors should hold a PhD degree.

 - - -